Introduction

 Does a cost segregation study increase the risk of an IRS audit?

-The IRS explicitly recognizes cost segregation as a legitimate tax strategy — the risk comes from poorly documented or over-aggressive studies, not the approach itself.
+The IRS explicitly recognizes cost segregation as a legitimate tax strategy.
+The risk comes from poorly documented or over-aggressive studies, not the approach itself.
 According to the 2024 IRS Data Book, individual audit rates remain at 0.40%.
 A high-quality engineering-based report with proper workpapers is your best defense.